The Victim Advocate Unit at the Alachua County Sheriff's Office has been operational since the fall of 1997.

 All services are free and available whether or not an arrest has been made.

-For assistance filing for Crime Victim Compensation locally, victims may contact the Victim Advocate Unit at the Alachua County Sheriff's Office at (352) 384-3317 or via email to Trauma Intervention & Special Services Bureau.
+For local assistance in filing Crime Victim Compensation, victims may contact the Victim Advocate Unit at the Alachua County Sheriff's Office at (352) 367-4199.